Knox County Courts – A Practical Guide to Court Records and Services

 Divorce Records

-Divorce and dissolution records are maintained by the Clerk of Courts and accessible through the CourtView search portal.
-Users can filter by case type to locate specific dissolution or divorce proceedings.
+Divorce and dissolution records are kept by the Clerk of Courts and are searchable through the CourtView search portal.
+You can filter by case type to locate a specific dissolution or divorce proceeding.
 Copies of decrees and other filings can be obtained from the Clerk’s office.
-Contact (740) 393-6788 for fee and availability information.
+Call (740) 393-6788 for fee and availability information.

 Marriage Records